n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 A node is an individual step in your workflow: one that either (a) loads, (b) processes, or (c) sends data.
 ///

-Based on their function, nodes can be classified into two types:
+Based on their function, n8n classifies nodes into four types:

+- **Core Nodes** provide general or "core" functions like scheduling workflows (for example, Schedule Trigger) or adding JavaScript functions (for example, Code Node).
+Refer to the [Core Nodes library](https://docs.n8n.io/integrations/builtin/core-nodes/) for more information.
-- **Regular Nodes** add, remove, and edit data, as well as request and send external data.
+- **App** or **Action Nodes** add, remove, and edit data; request and send external data; and trigger events in other systems.
+[Refer to the Action nodes library](/integrations/builtin/app-nodes/).
 - **Trigger Nodes** start a workflow and supply the initial data.
+Refer to the [Trigger nodes library](/integrations/builtin/trigger-nodes/) for a full list of trigger nodes.
+- **Cluster Nodes** are node groups that work together to provide functionality in a workflow.
+Refer to [Cluster nodes](/integrations/builtin/cluster-nodes/) for more information.

-/// note | Keep in mind
+/// note | Learn more
-Among the Regular and Trigger nodes there are some nodes that don't represent any app or service, instead they serve general functions like scheduling workflows (for example, Schedule Trigger) or adding JavaScript functions (for example, Code Node).
-We refer to these as **Core Nodes**.
+Refer to [Node types](/builtin/node-types/) for a more detailed explanation of all node types.
 ///

 ### Finding nodes